Creating Opportunities for Westmoreland County Residents

 Knowing that a skilled workforce is vital to keeping our business community strong, we continue to add programs as we recognize new needs and opportunities.
 Many area businesses have turned to Westmoreland to train or retrain their workforce, keeping their organizations competitive in today's global economy.

 And, with your gift to the Westmoreland Educational Foundation's Annual Fund, you can designate how you would like your funds to be used:

-Scholarships: The Westmoreland Educational Foundation will provide more than 100 scholarships this academic year to deserving students.
-Without these scholarships, many of these students may not have the opportunities now available to them.
+Scholarships: The Westmoreland Educational Foundation will provide close to 300 scholarships this academic year!
+Without scholarship support, many of these students may not have the opportunities now available to them.

 Under scholarships, you may designate the scholarship that you would like to support or you may select the General Scholarship Fund, which are awarded to students in all program areas.
 These scholarships apply to tuition, fees and book expenses only.